-Researchers have found an association between low levels of the hormone human chorionic gonadotropin (hCG) and pregnancy loss.
+Researchers have found an association between low levels of the hormone human chorionic gonadotropin (hCG) and pregnancy loss or miscarriage.

 Sex and gender exist on spectrums.
 This article will use the terms “male” and “female” to refer to a person’s sex assigned at birth.”